Meta-University/heno/userDocumentation/USER_GUIDE.md

 - **No tasks with dates** – Only tasks with start or due dates appear.
 Edit tasks and set dates if needed.
 - **Wrong month** – Use the calendar controls to move to the correct month.

-### Schedule diff or visualization is empty or wrong

-- **No schedule data** – Schedule diff and visualizations need project and task data.
-Create tasks with dates and status first.
-- **Stale data** – Refresh the project page or re-open the diff/visualization after updating tasks.

 ### General "something went wrong" or blank pages